-For my house, I use black, white, purple and pink.
+For my house, I use black, white, purple, and pink.
 My house is gray with fieldstone.
-Gray is a great neutral, and all of the above go well with it.
+Gray is a great neutral, and all of the above goes well with it.
 Who wants gray flowers though?
 Is there such a thing?

 My front porch

-In a blog last week, I shared how to make your out door space look cozy.
-I mentioned that you should use rugs and pillows just like you do inside of you home.
-You can read the the blog here.
+In a blog last week, I shared how to make your outdoor space look cozy.
+I mentioned that you should use rugs and pillows just like you do inside of your home.
+You can read the blog here.
 I also share more pictures of my own outdoor spaces.

 I put together a seating area on the front porch of the mill.
-I found many men sitting out there at various time this past market.
+I find many men sitting out there!

 Are you noticing that I love stripes in addition to black, white & purple??

-Did you also notice that I use some faux flowers and plants while decorating the porch at the mill???
+I have also used some faux flowers and plants to decorate the porch at the mill.
 Faux makes fake sound so much better!
-I won’t tell anyone if you decide to sneak a few faux ones in your own outdoor decor.
+I won’t tell anyone if you decide to sneak a few faux florals into your own outdoor decor.